Indigenous Identities: Here, Now & Always

 Tuck is Unangax̂ and is an enrolled member of the Aleut Community of St. Paul Island, Alaska.
 She grew up outside of her community, living in Pennsylvania as a child, and New York City as a young adult.
 She earned a PhD in Urban Education from The Graduate Center, The City University of New York in 2008.

-Presented with support from Anonymous Was A Woman in partnership with The New York Foundation for the Arts, and from the Mid Atlantic Folk and Traditional Arts – Community Projects program of Mid Atlantic Arts with support from the National Endowment for the Arts.
+Presented with support from Anonymous Was A Woman in partnership with The New York Foundation for the Arts, and from the Mid Atlantic Folk and Traditional Arts – Community Projects program of Mid Atlantic Arts with support from the National Endowment for the Arts, and the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.

 View Event →